wegfawefgawefg/guido-py/README.md

 I think a graph of keypoints that can be stepped through with the gamepad, and then the current keypoint is a fixed virtual mouse is the way to go.
 Maybe Ill make a seperate library for that.

-## New in 0.2.1
-### New Elements
-- Added a VerticalSlider element
-- added horizontal list selector element (LeftRightSelector)
-- added a static label element

-### New Utilities
-- VerticalSlider has step up and step down utility functions
-- elements can be set to hidden